github/rest-api-docs-md/advisories/get.md

 - `direction` (string): The direction to sort the results by.
 - `per_page` (integer): The number of results per page (max 100).
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."
 - `sort` (string): The property to sort the results by.

+## Operation Description

+Lists all global security advisories that match the specified parameters.
+If no other parameters are defined, the request will return only GitHub-reviewed advisories that are not malware.

+By default, all responses will exclude advisories for malware, because malware are not standard vulnerabilities.
+To list advisories for malware, you must include the `type` parameter in your request, with the value `malware`.
+For more information about the different types of security advisories, see "[About the GitHub Advisory database](https://docs.github.com/code-security/security-advisories/global-security-advisories/about-the-github-advisory-database#about-types-of-security-advisories)."